Top 15 Platforms for Finding Probate Leads

 Overview

-They claim to be getting better data than the cumulative data presented by most lead generation brands, as they offer leads on a proprietary basis.
+- They claim to provide better data than the cumulative data most lead-generation brands present, because they offer leads on a proprietary basis.

-Services: They offer probate leads for all types of real estate, ranging from rural to urban.
+- Services: They offer outdated probate leads, ranging from rural to urban.

 11. US Probate Leads